coder/coder/docs/admin/appearance.md

 #### 1. Create Kubernetes Secret From File

-Run the below commmand to create the YAML file as a Kubernetes secret in your
+Run the below command to create the YAML file as a Kubernetes secret in your
 cluster:

 ```console